igormoiseev/XamarinHero/Notes App.md

 ***
 When that’s done roll up your sleeves and let’s get dirty, ahem, I meant to work.
 Let’s get to work.
 Everything we are going to be doing would be in our  {App Nam} ( Portable ) folder at the top left of your Visual studio  folder.
-5. Create a class and call it Note.cs, this would be our Note model class and replace the code.
+5.Create a class and call it Note.cs, this would be our Note model class and replace the code.

 Right Click on your App Portable Project folder {app name} (Portable) click on the Add Option, click on class.cs then rename the file to Note.Cs
-Replace the code below with the code in the file using SQLite;
+Replace the code below with the code in the file

+using SQLite;
 namespace Notes
 {
     public class Note